cloudforet-io/cloudforet-io.github.io/content/en/docs/using_spaceone_console/user_guide/service_account/aws-service-account-policy-management.md

 After the IAM key pair is created, _**make sure to copy the Access key ID/Secret access key and keep them safely**_.

-If you forget to copy them, there is no way to get them back \(you have to start over from step 1\).
+If you forget to copy them, there is no way to have them again \(you have to start over from step 1\).
 {{% /pageinfo %}}
 ![](/docs/using_spaceone_console/user_guide/service_account/service_account_img/aws/aws_service_account_iam_add_user_copy_keypair.png)